techidaily/site-tiktok-videos/source/_posts/updated-top-7-free-apps-for-tiktok-creations-on-macos-devices-for-2024.md

 ![vivavideo](https://images.wondershare.com/filmora/Mac-articles/vivavideo.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4qA2pGQ5qmw?si=1mAA9WTi2Z5F7n6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 You can also add background music from your music library and even customized audio.
 You can get the video blurred, too.
 You also can combine two videos with your TikTok video, as this is one of the famous TikTok video editing trends.
 You can download up to 4k video using Viva video, without any variation or difference in your TikTok videos' quality.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/FLlUft1ZxI0?si=pBd5QdHEE27qsNlN&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 5. Kapwing